SACRAMENTO CRIMINAL DEFENSE LAWYER

 There are many other aspects of the law of murder such as when someone can be charged with murder even though they did not personally hurt or kill another person.
 To confidentially discuss the particularities of your loved one’s case call our office today.

-Sacramento defense attorney Richard Chan gives each case the attention it deserves.
+Sacramento criminal defense lawyer Richard Chan gives each case the attention it deserves.
 If a loved one has been accused of murder they need the best representation possible.
-Call our Sacramento attorneys for a confidential case evaluation.
+Call our Sacramento criminal defense lawyer for a confidential case evaluation.